Enum Class DataBuffer.AccessMode

 PRIVATE

-, but any changes in the data array are lost.
-More precisely, there are two differences fromREAD_WRITE
+This mode works almost alikeREAD_WRITE, but any changes in the data array are lost.
+More precisely, there are two differences fromREAD_WRITEmode:- any changes the

 In other words, this mode (unlike

-will be lost.
+READ) guarantees that the data in the underlying storage will not be changed, and any changes in thedata arraywill be lost.
 This mode can be convenient if you do not really need writing access to the data, but want to have a right to safely change the content of the returned data array (for example, to use it as a work memory). - any changes the

 -